ivymiao/cv/index.md

 - Advised by prof. Xi Xiao, on __Software Development of GMM-HMM Speech Recognition Based on DSP__ project
 - Ported a GMM-HMM phrase speech recognition software from PC to ADI ADSP-21469 digital signal processor, and developed several driver programs to communicate with peripherals on a ADSP-21469 custom board.
 - Intergrated a new function which can communicate with PC through UART to transfer information and data.
-- Rewrote kernel recoginition functions in assembly languages to improve the speed of software.
+- Rewrote kernel recoginition functions in assembly language to improve the speed of software.

 ### __University of California, Los Angeles, Perceptual Processing and Computational Lab__ `2017.7 - 2017.9`
 _Research Assistant_<br>